adamstephensen/faqs/azure-demo-scripts/azure-developer-cli.md

 ## Deploy and setup the developer workflow

-1. Download the template and deploy it to Azure
+1. Execute ONE of the following commands to download the template and deploy it to Azure.
+[The full list of available templates](https://docs.microsoft.com/en-us/azure/developer/azure-developer-cli/overview?tabs=python#azure-developer-cli-templates) are in the docs.

 ```
+// using Azure Container Apps (ReactJS web app + NodeJs APIs)
 azd up --template todo-nodejs-mongo-aca

+// using ReactJS web app on Azure Static Web App + NodeJs Azure Function APIs)
+azd up --template todo-nodejs-mongo-swa-func

+// using ReactJS web app on Azure Static Web App + Python Azure Function APIs)
+azd up --template todo-python-mongo-swa-func

 ```

 This may take a while to complete as it executes three commands: azd init (initializes environment), azd provision (provisions Azure resources), and azd deploy (deploys application code).

 ** Inspect the Solution